brooklyn-data/dbtenv/README.md

 ### Development setup
 1. Clone this repository onto your computer.
 2. Install Poetry `pipx install poetry` ([What is pipx?](https://www.google.com/search?q=pipx&rlz=1C5GCEM_enGB953GB953&oq=Pipx&aqs=chrome.0.69i59i512j0i512l2j69i59j0i512l2j69i60l2.1010j0j7&sourceid=chrome&ie=UTF-8))
-3. Install this project into a virtual environment `poetry install`
+3. Navigate to the `dbtenv` directory, and install the project into a virtual environment `poetry install`
 4. Activate the virtual environment `poetry shell`
 5. Any `dbtenv` commands will run using the local version of the project.